lpasquale/AdaptiveAuthentication/README.md

 |-- Scenario3<br />
  &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;     |-- model-zu-3.txt<br /><br />

-*run.sh* This is a bash script which computes the authentication method that provides the best utility
+*adaptive_auth.py* This is a bash script which computes the authentication method that provides the best utility

 *model-zu-1.txt* is the Z3 model representing Scenario 1